se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/compiled.md

 This makes just three files: `.gitignore` with the `/target` directory ignored, a simple `src/main.rs` hello world application, and creates the `Cargo.toml` configuration file.
-That's the new one we want to look at; it's contents should look about like this:
+That's the new one we want to look at; its contents should look about like this:

 ```toml